UP-RS-ESP/LidarPC-KDTree/README.md

 We note that there exist other algorithm and parameter comparisons (e.g. [knn-benchmarking in python](https://jakevdp.github.io/blog/2013/04/29/benchmarking-nearest-neighbor-searches-in-python/) and [knn-benchmarking](http://mccormickml.com/2017/09/08/knn-benchmarks-part-1/)) and these are very useful and helpful -- but these are neither tailored for lidar/SfM PC nor have been using recent implementations.
 Most comparison also focus on the general applicability of KD-Tree algorithm and explore the impact of leaf sizes and dimensionality - both parameters do not change for lidar PC.

-** A detailed analysis is described and illustrated in [Comparing Python KD-Tree Implementations with Focus on Point Cloud Processing](docs/Compare_KDTree_implementations.pdf).**
+**A detailed analysis is described and illustrated in [Comparing Python KD-Tree Implementations with Focus on Point Cloud Processing](docs/Compare_KDTree_implementations.pdf).**

-## Method and Approach
+## Methods and Approach
 We construct the following scenarios:
 1. Deriving k=5,10,50,100,500,1000 nearest neighbors from four lidar/SfM point clouds with 14e6, 38e6, 69e6, and 232e6 (million) points.
 2. We time the generation of a KD-Tree and the queries separately for each.